sashakid/ios-guide/Main/9_swift.md

 }
 ```
 If a property is observed with KVO and that property is upgraded to Direct Dispatch, the code will still compile, but the dynamically generated KVO method won’t be triggered

+<a name="#generic-vs-protocol"></a>
+## Чем отличается Generic от Protocol?

+`Generic` is an `incomplete Type`.
+Generic code enables you to write flexible, reusable functions and types that can work with any type, subject to requirements that you define.
+You can write code that avoids duplication and expresses its intent in a clear, abstracted manner.

+The problem is that the same can be applied almost exactly to a `Protocol` :-(

+Protocols hide away the underlying type.
+If a `Generic` is an `incomplete Type`, then a `Protocol` is a `masked Type`.
+When we have a function that returns a `Protocol`, the compiler cannot tell you what concrete type is actually implementing the `Protocol`!
+Of course you could check what type it is by doing something like if lastElement `is String` but then you’re trying to fit a round peg in a square hole.

+Once a Generic becomes complete (e.g. `Array<String>`) it is a fully concrete type.
+It can be compared to other types.
+Constants or variables declared as Protocols can never be compared to concrete types.
+That’s the difference between a `Generic` and a `Protocol`.
+Protocols are meant to mask types at the cost of losing concreteness and Generics are meant to become complete types by finding their other half.